The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-All organizational offices take decisions and the decision-making process requires different competency and skills.
-Decisions need to be made regularly and their adequacy and speed are essential.
+All organizational offices make decisions, and the decision-making process requires different competencies and skills.
+Decisions need to be made regularly, and their adequacy and speed are essential.

 Typical topics requiring decisions may include: